-- 44. Several articles of the Draft Law however impose certain linguistic obligations or define certain limitations to this individual freedom to the use the language of one's choice: - In order to protect the "linguistic rights and freedoms of the individual and the citizen", article 9.1 states that "public humiliation or disrespect, deliberate distortion of the Ukrainian or other languages in official documents or other texts, hindering and limiting their use, instigating feud on linguistic ground shall entail legal liability"; - Within the territory in which a regional language is spoken by 10% or more of the population the council can decide that "names of (...) citizen associations, companies, establishments and organizations, texts on their stamps, seals, letterheads and signs" shall be drawn up in two languages, the State and the regional language.
-(Article 12.6): - Article 18.3 disposes that is forbidden for enterprises, establishments and organizations, irrespective of the form of ownership, to adopt any internal rules preventing or restricting communication of the employees in the State, Russian and other languages; - Article 22, 2nd paragraph imposes the obligation to present a summary in Russian and other languages of the selected research results published in Ukrainian scientific publications and vice versa: - Article 24 disposes: "Announcements during concerts and other cultural events, hosted by persons belonging to different linguistic groups, and performances of foreign artists shall be conducted in the State language, Russian and other regional languages of choice of event organizers." - 45.
-To the extent that these provisions can be considered as limitations to fundamental rights and freedoms, guaranteed in the Ukrainian Constitution and in the international human rights treaties, they have to be justified in the light of the relevant limitation clauses. - 46.
+- 44. Several articles of the Draft Law however impose certain linguistic obligations or define certain limitations to this individual freedom to use the language of one's choice: - In order to protect the "linguistic rights and freedoms of the individual and the citizen", article 9.1 states that "public humiliation or disrespect, deliberate distortion of the Ukrainian or other languages in official documents or other texts, hindering and limiting their use, instigating feud on linguistic ground shall entail legal liability"; - Within the territory in which a regional language is spoken by 10% or more of the population the council can decide that "names of (...) citizen associations, companies, establishments and organizations, texts on their stamps, seals, letterheads and signs" shall be drawn up in two languages, the State and the regional language.
+(Article 12.6); - Article 18.3 disposes that is forbidden for enterprises, establishments and organizations, irrespective of the form of ownership, to adopt any internal rules preventing or restricting communication of the employees in the State, Russian and other languages; - Article 22, 2nd paragraph imposes the obligation to present a summary in Russian and other languages of the selected research results published in Ukrainian scientific publications and vice versa; - Article 24 disposes: "Announcements during concerts and other cultural events, hosted by persons belonging to different linguistic groups, and performances of foreign artists shall be conducted in the State language, Russian and other regional languages of choice of event organizers." - 45.
+To the extent that these provisions may be considered as limitations to fundamental rights and freedoms, guaranteed in the Ukrainian Constitution and in the international human rights treaties, they have to be justified in the light of the relevant limitation clauses. - 46.
 By introducing a "legal liability" in case of "public humiliation or disrespect" of the Ukrainian or other languages, Article 9.1 imposes a restriction on the freedom of expression.
-Therefore it has to meet the conditions determined Article 10, § 2, of the European Convention on the protection of Human Rights and Fundamental Freedoms.
+Therefore it has to meet the conditions determined Article 10, § 2, of the European Convention on Human Rights.
 The Venice Commission notes that the precise meaning of the nature of the "legal liability" is unclear, and that the range of the notions "humiliation" and "disrespect" are uncertain.
-It therefore doubts whether this provision meets the condition that every limitation of the freedom of expression has to be "foreseen by law". according to the case law of the European Court on Human rights, this implies that it has to be formulated with sufficient precision to enable citizens to regulate their conduct and to foresee, if need be with appropriate advice, to a degree that is reasonable in the circumstances, the consequences which a given action may entail.11 - 47.
-Also, by prohibiting enterprises, establishments and organizations, to adopt "any internal rules preventing or restricting communication of the employees in the State, Russian and other languages", Article 18 (3) precludes these enterprises, establishments and organizations from adopting rules on their working languages and can thus be considered as imposing a restriction on the freedom of association, which could hardly be considered "necessary in a democratic society" in the meaning of article 11, § 2 ECHR.
-In addition, application of such a prohibition to private enterprises would also be problematic.
+It therefore doubts whether this provision meets the condition that every limitation of the freedom of expression has to be "foreseen by law".
+According to the case law of the European Court on Human Rights, this implies that this provision has to be formulated with sufficient precision to enable citizens to regulate their conduct and to foresee, if need be with appropriate advice, to a degree that is reasonable in the circumstances, the consequences which a given action may entail.11